madelineyee/madelineyee/README.md

 ✨ Hello World!✨

-I'm Madeline Yee Li Yan, currently a B.Sc in AI undergraduate at University of Malaya!
+I'm Madeline Yee Li Yan, currently a B.Sc in AI undergraduate at University of Malaya

 What you'll find here is  mainly school projects, exercises from online courses as well as some humble side projects 👉👈 (please be kind!)